FVPukay/FVPukay/README.md

-### I work in developer infrastructure, have signifcant oncall experience, and have a lot of experience handling bugs
-* 6 years of sofware industry experience
-    * 3 years Big Tech
-    * 2 years MANGA-like (formerly FAANG)
-    * 1 year startup
+### I am a Software Developer with 6 years of Bay Area Software Industry experience and a strong focus on debugging the backend and driving product reliability.

 ### My Data Structures & Algorithms Answers
 * https://github.com/FVPukay/data-structures-and-algorithms